AniketBhadane/Password-Predict-and-Strength-Measure/README.md

 7. If you don't get the message: "rockyou-withcount.txt is not present in root directory of project" on top of the application, it means you've copied the rockyou-withcount.txt file right.

+This project has been developed in Java using Eclipse IDE.

+It mainly contains three files:

+Passwd.java (which has main method)

+Trie.java (Utility class for performing operations on Trie)

+TrieNode.java (TrieNode class)

 There are a total of 32,603,387 plaintext passwords on the RockYou list, including duplicates.
 There are 14,344,391 unique passwords.